Angel Number Journal Prompts

 - How long should each entry be?

 - Short.
-One to two sentences per prompt is enough.
+One to two sentences per prompt is usually enough.

 - What if I am unsure of the meaning?